Homepage Optimisation—What to Improve on a Homepage for More Traffic?

 before homepage optimisation

-There was No H1 !
 No heading 1, which determines the main subject of the page.

 I used AHREFS to see how the client named each section on the homepage.

-If you decide to go on your own path with homepage optimisation, calculate at least 1 month of not-so-rigid learning, taking in all you can from different online tutorials and free webinars.
+If you decide to go on your own with homepage optimisation, calculate at least 1 month of not-so-rigid learning, taking in all you can from different online tutorials and free webinars.

-On-page SEO optimisation, is not difficult.
+On-page SEO optimisation is not difficult.

 What On-Page SEO Homepage Optimisation Really Means

-Headings after homepage optimisation
+Headings after homepage optimisation (below)

 homepage optimisation covering headlings